TryKatChup/Poke-Pi-Dex/README.md

 - the app shows the Pokémon info (name, id, types, description and stats) and the previous and following evolution stages of the Pokémon recognized;
 - the app reads the description of the Pokémon as soon as the prediction happen;
 - the app allows the user to play the Pokémon cry;
-- the app has a settings view where the user can edit parameters such as language (English and Italian), fullscreen, volume
+- the app has a settings view where the user can edit parameters such as language (English and Italian), fullscreen, volume;
-- the has a debug mode to check the values of the prediction
+- the has a debug mode to check the values of the prediction;
 - the has an easter egg, try and find it!

 ## Full Overview